first, create a repo on the GitHub webpage

 Contents

-# first, create a repo on the Github webpage
+# first, create a repo on the GitHub webpage

-# then, add the repo in VSC
+# then, add the remote in VS Code

 git remote add origin https://github.com/XiaomoWu/<your-repo>.git

-# create the main branch in VSC
+# create the main branch in VS Code

 git branch -M main

-# push the main branch to Github
+# push the main branch to GitHub

-2 Go back to a previous commit and start new from there
+git push -u origin main2 Go back to a previous commit and start new from there

 Stash or commit your working tree

-.- You’ll be on a detached HEAD now (i.e., leaving the main branch).
+git checkout [commit].- You’ll be on a detached HEAD now (i.e., leaving the main branch).

 - If you’re on a test branch but want to discard all changes (e.g., you want to go to the latest commit without saving current changes), use the

-.- When you’re happy with your test branch, it’s time to merge it to the main.
-First, make sure you’re on the main branch.
-And then run the merge command.
-After resolving all conflicts, you can commit.
+main.
+First, make sure you’re on themainbranch.
+Then run the merge command.
+After resolving all conflicts, you can commit. - In the following figure, the last commit in

 Why not use "reset" or "revert"?